MatthiasvB/concurrent_rust/synthesis.md

 To grasp concurrent programming in Rust, we first need to distinguish between **concurrency**, **asynchronicity** and **parallelism**:

 - **Concurrency** involves executing tasks without a predefined order.
 To do so, one may want to ensure that the code can potentially run in parallel and is memory-safe for such execution.
 - **Asynchronous (Async) Work:** Think of asynchronous work as tasks that can be done without a predetermined sequence, similar to eating and drinking.
-You eat when you're hungry and drink when you're thirsty, and their order doesn't matter.
+You eat when you're hungry and drink when you're thirsty, and the order doesn't matter.
 Async work is ideal for I/O-bound operations and tasks with frequent waiting.
 - **Parallel Workload:** This involves tasks that can be done in parallel, such as summing up multiple numbers.
 The order of execution doesn't affect the result, making it suitable for parallel operations.
 However, whether parallel execution actually occurs depends on the software configuration, the operating system and the availability of multiple CPU cores.

 In essence, while we can design code to be concurrent, actual parallel execution depends on factors like the runtime, operating system, and hardware.
 Async workload is concurrent without necessarily running in parallel.